How to Get Fit for a Long Distance Hike

 Take your boots for a walk

 As your fitness increases you’ll also be wearing in your boots.
-Walking short distances will allow your feet get accustomed to new boots.
+Walking short distances will allow your feet to get accustomed to new boots.
 Try out different socks to get a comfy fit.
 Wool ones are best but you can try different weights.

 - Tip: Don’t attempt a long hike in new boots

 - Read: Guide to footwear for hiking in Scotland

 Remember your inhaler (if you use one)

 If you normally use an inhaler, even if it’s only occasionally, do make sure you bring it with you on your trip.
 It’s always better to know it’s there rather than wish that you’d brought it along.

 - Tip: Put any prescribed medication on your packing list even if you only use it occasionally